-A woman has recently told her story of becoming pregnant whilst already pregnant, resulting in her giving birth to two children who were not conceived at the same time and had different sets of parents.
+In 2016, a woman from California became pregnant whilst she was already pregnant, resulting in her giving birth to two children who were not conceived at the same time and had different sets of parents.

-Jessica Allen, a 31-year-old from California, underwent in vitro fertilization in April 2016 after she agreed to become a surrogate mother for a Chinese couple for the sum of $30,000, The New York Post reports.
-California is one of the few US states with legal commercial surrogacy programmes where you can be paid to be a surrogate mother.
+Jessica Allen, 31-year-olds at the time, underwent in vitro fertilization in April 2016 after she agreed to become a surrogate mother for a Chinese couple for the sum of $30,000, The New York Post reports.
+California is one of the few US states with legal commercial surrogacy programs where you can be paid to be a surrogate mother.

 Jessica was told she was actually carrying twins following a routine ultrasound in her sixth week of pregnancy.
 Her payment was increased by $5,000 for the second child as doctors and the surrogacy agency simply assumed she had unexpectedly become pregnant with twins.